top of page

 5. The press articles seemed to imply it was a movement to legalise wild camping.
 It was nothing of the sort, in my view just a private company wanting to cash in on nature.

-I think it is shocking that a company was able to secure public funding for such a poorly thought out scheme.
-For now they have suspended the scheme whilst they rethink it.
+I think it is shocking that a company was able to secure public funding for such a poorly thought-out scheme.
+For now, they have suspended the scheme while they rethink it.
 I hope they do not revisit the scheme.
 I wonder what happened to the public money from DEFRA?

 One day we do hope that the relevant law is enacted to allow this pastime in England & Wales, but it isn't on the horizon in the near future.
 Until then we do not need private companies trying to cash in on nature.